High Country Gardens Statement On Neonicotinoids & GMOs

 What are Neonicotinoids?Neonicotinoids are a class of insecticides that are chemically related to nicotine.
 They are systemic, meaning plants absorb them, and insects that consume the plant or elements of the plant such as its leaves or pollen, are susceptible to their effects.
 Although there are no conclusive studies, there is enough evidence that these insecticides may be adversely affecting pollinators that some countries have banned certain 'neonics' until they can be proven safe.
 The U.S. currently does not have such restrictions.

-High Country Gardens is dedicated to environmentally-responsible gardening practices.
+High Country Gardens is dedicated to environmentally responsible gardening practices.
 As such, we want to minimize the use of any and all chemicals and instead work in harmony with nature to produce results.
 Neonicotinoids were introduced to be a safer alternative to the previous generation of harsh insect-controlling chemicals.
 Now, research is driving the horticulture industry to find a better solution.
-At High Country Gardens, we are committed to being a part of that solutioniii.
+At High Country Gardens, we are committed to being a part of that solution.

 i.
+Historically in our plant production, neonicotinoids have only been used in reaction to combat specific pests, as opposed to proactively, as a matter of course.
 For instance, mealybugs have proven to be particularly difficult to eradicate.
-At times, our cactus growers have had to use spot application of neonicotinoids in their greenhouses (a controlled environment) to eliminate this pest.
+In the past, our cactus growers used spot application of neonicotinoids in their greenhouses (a controlled environment) to eliminate this pest.

 ii.
 For a list of common home pesticides that contain neonicotinoids, check out the Center for Food Safety's Fact Sheet.